Zaracki/Semester-Project-2/README.md

 - **Login System**: Secure login functionality to access your SwiftBid account.
 - **Auction Listings**: View a wide range of item listings to bid on.
 - **Create Listings**: Create listings for others to bid on.
-- **Created with**: Built with Javascript, HTML, CSS (with SCSS for styling), and Bootstrap for responsive design, leveraging the Noroff Auction API v1.
+- **Created with**: Built with Javascript, HTML, CSS (with SCSS for styling), and Bootstrap for responsive design, using the Noroff Auction API v1.

 ## Installation